Muqsit/MonsterSpawnerGenerator/README.md

 # MonsterSpawnerGenerator
-This plugin demonstrates how to create a monster spawner room with a chest in PocketMine-MP.
+This plugin demonstrates how to write a generator that generates a monster spawner room with a monster spawner and a chest in PocketMine-MP.
 It does this by using a function that takes in a `(seed, chunkX, chunkZ)` as input and outputs a `Vector3|null` spawner position.
 This method avoids the need for `Generator` and `ChunkPopulateEvent` to exchange arbitrary data.

 ## How to use this plugin?